GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 There are 4 core components that are building SonarQube Platform:
 - SonarQube Server responsible for starting 3 process which include:
 - A web server allowing to configure SonarQube instance
 - A search server which is based on Elasticsearch
 - A compute engine server for analysis and processing
 - SonarQube Database
 - A set of plugins
-- SonarScanners which are responsible for project analysis - those usually run on build servers For our application database the most important place, `plugins` folder stored on PVC (Persistent Volume Claim).
+- SonarQube Scanners which are responsible for project analysis - those usually run on build servers For our application database the most important place, `plugins` folder stored on PVC (Persistent Volume Claim).

 ## Backing up plugin and data